Why should CTOs treat the CMS as a strategic technical asset?

 Traditional CMSs force CTOs into an impossible choice: reduce maintenance overhead to free up developer resources for innovation, or enable marketing teams to move quickly and independently.

-Webflow eliminates this tradeoff through an integrated platform that automatically handles security, performance, and compliance while empowering marketing teams to publish or update content independently.
+Webflow provides an all-in-one platform that removes the need for manual patches, security plugins, or legacy hosting stacks.
+It supports marketing autonomy, developer productivity, and compliance — all in one place.
 As a result, development teams can focus on innovative projects and website experiences in and out of the CMS, treating it more like a strategic asset rather than a burden.
 Other benefits include:

-• Built-in security and compliance: Webflow is backed by enterprise-grade security, including SSO, advanced DDoS protection, a reliable hosting infrastructure, and more.
+- Built-in compliance: Webflow is backed by enterprise-grade security, including SSO, advanced DDoS protection, a reliable hosting infrastructure, and more.
 Additionally, we meet common compliance requirements, like SOC2 Type 2, ISO 27001, and GDPR, making it seamless to meet regulatory requirements.

-• Developer-friendly APIs and integrations: Install an app from the Webflow Apps marketplace or utilize our full-featured headless CMS APIs to build custom integrations.
+- Developer-friendly : Install an app from the Webflow Apps marketplace or utilize our full-featured headless CMS APIs to build custom integrations.
 For instance, common actions like creating, reading, updating, and deleting content are optimized for performance.

 Ready to transform your team’s workflows?
 Learn more about Webflow for developers and technical teams.